ofiore/Thesis/MeetingNotes.md

+# Meeting Notes 6/6
++ Include all comments including positive ones at the start
++ Include 100 meter dash results.
+If on different days than we can't say for sure.
+Maybe include 200 meter
++ Need to respond and say that we improved structure of paper.
+Introduction is problem and move background/lit review into the background.
+Puts goals in beginning.
+Or move goals to start of introduction
++ Repeat analysis on 100 meter hurdle data and look at boxplot.
+Figure 2
++ Use 0.1 as truncation, fit legit qualification times and say there can be nothing below 0.1
++ Get pdf of Brosnan Hayes Harrison article.
+May need to admit this is a limitation but that this is a upper bound, bound may be even lower if we don't cut off at 0.1
++ See how they did theirs and compare
++ add some discussion about Allen's exceptionalism and admit limitations of discussions.
+BUt it is not reasonable to compare Allen's times to others.
+There are not that many races.
+People improve over time on their reaction times (unless they get old).
+Do some descriptive/informal analysis and talk about it in discussion section.
++ Allen had fastest reaction times in 2022 semifinals and finals, see if he is always the fastest or faster than the mean in every race.
++ Statistician may want to see table 2.
+Argue that this is fine.
+Say that variables in the table are defined in the methods section and add reference.
++ Important for readers to know data difficult to collect.
+Indicating need for standardization of data
++ Venue effects are mean 0 with variance sigma squared.
+Plot a normal distribution and then show where 2022 is.
+Probability of observing as extreme as the venue effect.
+More meaningful of 2022 curve on the curve that did not use 2022.
+Use sigma squared v that did not include 2022.

 # Meetings Notes 9/6
 + Do I need to change the Rmd file variable names: Yes
 + Should I still include the code that has the finals functions/results: no